 I believe in the Holy Spirit, the holy catholic Church,

 The communion of saints, the forgiveness of sins,

 The resurrection of the body, and the life everlasting.
 Amen.

 Prayers of the People

-For the church, that those baptized at Easter will learn from us to read and ponder and cherish the scriptures, we pray: have mercy, O Lord.
+For the church, that those who will be baptized at Easter may be drawn to the folly and weakness of God in Christ crucified, we pray: have mercy, O Lord.

 For those who suffer in body, mind, or spirit, especially:

 Judy, Randy, John, Clifton, David, Kevin, Janice, Lynn, Pat, Doug, Jenny, Paul …